golang/go/gopls/doc/analyzers.md

 ## **fieldalignment**

-find structs that would take less memory if their fields were sorted
+find structs that would use less memory if their fields were sorted

-This analyzer find structs that can be rearranged to take less memory, and provides a suggested edit with the optimal order.
+This analyzer find structs that can be rearranged to use less memory, and provides a suggested edit with the optimal order.

+Note that there are two different diagnostics reported.
+One checks struct size, and the other reports "pointer bytes" used.
+Pointer bytes is how many bytes of the object that the garbage collector has to potentially scan for pointers, for example:

+	struct { uint32; string }

+have 16 pointer bytes because the garbage collector has to scan up through the string's inner pointer.

+	struct { string; *uint32 }

+has 24 pointer bytes because it has to scan further through the *uint32.

+	struct { string; uint32 }

+has 8 because it can stop immediately after the string pointer.

 **Disabled by default.
 Enable it by setting `"analyses": {"fieldalignment": true}`.**